ralouat03/ralouat03/README.md

 ## Hi there 👋

-I'm Rashid Alouat, I'm a PPE student at Exeter University - I'm super excited to jump into the data world!
+I'm Rashid Alouat, a PPE student at Exeter University - I'm super excited to jump into the data world!

 - 📧 Email: rashidalouat@gmail.com
 - 🔗 LinkedIn: www.linkedin.com/in/rashid-alouat-1b8b77249